MihirKotecha/Cryptography-Steganography-using-matrices/README.md

 ## Encryption and Cryptography

 ### We will try to encrypt a message into a cypher matrix.
 For this, first, we will get the ASCII values of the message and then arrange them into a matrix.
 Then we will transform this matrix using linear transformations and send that as the encrypted message.
-The receiver must provide the transformation function as a key to interpret the encrypted message.
+The receiver must provide the encoded message as a key to interpret the encrypted message.

 * Linear transformation
 * Matrix multiplication